 The Rain Boot Test

-Almost without fail, whenever I pull my daughter out of a full back swing when she is wearing rain boots, the boots get stuck on the leg hole and fall to the ground.
+Almost without fail, whenever I pull my daughter out of a full back swing when she is wearing rain boots, my daughter’s rain boots get stuck and fall to the ground.

 This leaves me holding a squirming, bootless toddler, with no way to easily pick up the boots without putting her down.

-For me, this is a huge con in the bucket swing column, and another reason I chose the Squirrel Products swing as my top choice (it’s the widest of the 3 bucket swings considered).
+For me, this is a huge con in the bucket-style column.
+It’s another reason I chose the Squirrel Products swing as my top choice (it’s the widest of the 3 bucket swings considered).

 Research & Methodology

 I hope this guide has been helpful.
-In case you’re interested to learn a bit more about how I researched these swings, I’ve tried to outline my process and methodology below.
+In case you’re wondering how I researched these swings, I’ve outlined my process and methodology below.

 Expert Knowledge Around Safety, Use, Benefits, and Considerations